JolleJolles/pirecorder/README.md

 For an overview of version changes see the [CHANGELOG](https://github.com/jollejolles/pirecorder/blob/master/CHANGELOG) and for detailed changes see the [commits page](https://github.com/jollejolles/pirecorder/commits/).
 Please submit bugs or feature requests to the GitHub issue tracker [here](https://github.com/jollejolles/pirecorder/issues).

+Contributions to this package are welcomed via the usual pull request mechanism.

 ## Citing
 pirecorder was originally developed with the Biological Sciences in mind.
 If you use pirecorder in your research, please cite it as follows: